Three Lakes Route

 14. 13 : km 11.48 - alt.
 221 m - Loing (le)

 15. S/E : km 11.99 - alt.
-225 m - Church car park
+225 m - Church car park - Monastère de Moutiers en Puisaye

-Photographs and observations during the hike.
+Photos and observations along the route.

-In the village, visit the church (7) and its wall paintings, the spring of Monk Galber, the newly renovated wash house.
-Nearby, the kiln of la Bâtisse.
+In the village, visit the church and its murals, the fountain of the monk Glaber, and the newly renovated wash house.
+Nearby, you will find the Bâtisse oven (which can be visited by taking the alternative route).

 Reviews and comments